 Recent Accounting Pronouncements Not Yet Effective: Beginning in January 2023, the Bank will adopt ASU 2016-13, Financial Instruments-Credit Losses (Topic 326) ("ASU 2016-13"), which replaces the incurred loss impairment methodology with a methodology that reflects CECL and requires consideration of a broader range of reasonable and supportable information to estimate expected credit losses.
-As of December 31, 2021, the Bank is implementing the software required to model the losses associated with the methodology change resulting from the adoption of ASU 2016-13.
-Throughout 2022, the Bank will implement and parallel test with the current methodology.
-The measurement of expected credit losses under the CECL model is applicable to financial assets measured at amortized cost, including loan receivables, held-to-maturity debt securities and off-balance sheet credit losses.
+The measurement of expected credit losses under the CECL model is applicable to financial assets measured at amortized cost, including loan receivables, held-to-maturity debt securities and off-balance sheet credit exposures.
+ASU 2016-13 also requires credit losses relating to AFS debt securities to be recorded through an allowance for credit losses.
 In addition, ASU 2016-13 modifies the OTTI model for AFS debt securities to require an allowance for credit impairment instead of a direct write-down, which allows for reversal of credit impairments in future periods based on improvements in credit quality.